Lucas-Nardi/Speech-4-Gaming/README.md

      `git clone https://github.com/Lucas-Nardi/Speech-4-Gaming.git Speech_4_Gaming`

- After the download, go to the directory created with the first code below and then, use the secode code to create a virtual enviroment
+ After the download, go to the directory created with the code below

     `cd Speech_4_Gaming`

+ then, use this next code to create a virtual enviroment

     `virtualenv env`

 The next step is to activate the virtual enviroment created, to do this use this code below.

     `env\Scripts\activate.bat`

 Now, you will se the name (env) before the path name on terminal line.

 Finally, we will install all dependencies that the Speech 4 Gaming has using this code:

     `pip install -r requirements.txt (Python 2)`

 or

     `pip3 install -r requirements.txt (Python 3)`

 Afther this command, you will need to see which python version do you have, to do that use this code